SharePoint/sp-dev-docs/docs/apis/migration-api-reference.md

 Required.

-A **String** value that contains the valid URI, including SAS token, to access the Azure Blob Storage Container that contains the binary files of type block.
+A **String** value that contains the valid URI, including the SAS token, to access the Azure Blob Storage Container that contains the binary files of type block.

-See [Azure](migration-azure.md) for instructions of using Azure Blob Storage Containers in migration.
+See [Azure](migration-azure.md) for instructions on using Azure Blob Storage Containers in migration.

 Requires `Read`, and `List` permissions only.
 Ensure that the start time of the SAS token is set at or before the job submission.
 Also, when setting the expiration time, allow a reasonable duration for the import process to complete.